A roommate is a great way to save money on rent, utilities, and even groceries.

 Coating types

-You should talk to your roommate about what types coating They to want.
-If they bring an expensive tool into their property, they may need additional coating to protect it personal ownership when theft or damage.
+You should talk to your roommate about what types They to want.
+If they bring an expensive tool into their property, they may need additional to protect it when or damage.

 Likewise, you may need additional liability insurance in case your dog bites a guest, or additional personal property insurance for your laptops and gaming system.
 All of these will have higher premiums.